 - Increased skin temperature, warmth to the touch, or redness over the entire area

 - Difficulty in movement of the affected joint with limited range of motion

 - Increased pain and discomfort upon movement and use of joint

-- Feeling the joint is popping or clicking with movement or pressure
+- Feeling a popping or clicking sensation in the joint with movement or pressure

-- Patting hard lumps or nodules around the joint area
+- Development of hard lumps or nodules around the joint area

-- Joint dysfunction and increased rates of cartilage erosion leading to osteoarthritis
+- Joint dysfunction and increased rates of cartilage erosion, eventually leading to osteoarthritis

-Chronic synovitis can be called by its archaic name of water on the knee.
+Chronic synovitis can be called by its archaic name of ‘water on the knee.’
 The inflammation keeps recurring after an initial acute synovitis episode.
-Some people may continue to develop periodic episodes of the condition due to re-injury, gout, rheumatoid arthritis, osteoarthritis, and other medical ailments or it may just appear on its own.
-Synovitis worsens if you continue to walk or run using the joint.
-This is intensified on uneven pavement and slopes.
-Do not begin on this type of path until at least three weeks post recovery and healing.
+Some people may continue to develop periodic episodes of this condition due to re-injury, gout, rheumatoid arthritis, osteoarthritis, and other medical ailments.
+It may also simply appear on its own without these prior conditions.
+Synovitis worsens if you continue to walk or run using the joint, and this is intensified on uneven pavement and slopes.
+Therefore, it is important to not begin routines incorporating these elements until at least three weeks after recovery and healing.

-In children presenting with transient or toxic, the conditions’ symptoms include:
+In children presenting transient or toxic versions of this ailment, the conditions’ symptoms include:

 - Low- grade fever below 101F

-- Pain in the thigh, knee, hip areas
+- Pain in the thigh, knee, or hip areas

 - Limping or walking on their tiptoes

 - Pain coming and going in one or several joints

 - Refusing to walk or being unable to walk or crawl altogether